March 12, 2010

 We lit a fire.

-The smoke was think, sweet smelling.
-Edward kept his hand tightly around the small of my back as we watched the fire come to a radiant blaze, then eventually burn out as the rain began to wash over us.
-That’s right, I almost forgot, it’s always raining in Forks.
+The smoke was thick, sweet-smelling.
+Edward kept his hand tightly around the small of my back as we watched the fire come to a radiant blaze, then eventually burn out as rain began to wash over us.
+That’s right: I almost forgot, it’s always raining in Forks.
 I miss it.

 The smell of the rain was intoxicating and brought back so many memories that will forever be etched into my mind.
-The smell of the dirt turning into a cement-like mud reminded me of the early morning, before school, when I was human.
-It was usually the first thing I would smell when I opened the door in the morning and headed into my barely-running truck, and off to school to see the beautiful pale-faced boy with the golden eyes.
+The smell of the dirt turning into a squishy mud reminded me of the early morning, before school, when I was human.
+It was usually the first thing I spelled when I opened up the door in the morning and headed into my barely-running truck, and off to school to see the beautiful pale-faced boy with the golden eyes.
 The boy I thought hated me.

 I snapped out of it when Edward kissed my cheek, keeping his lips pressed against me longer than normal.
 The wolves were still there, too, watching the blaze go out.
 The last flame flickered, then died out, and the sweet-smelling smoke cleared almost instantly after.

 “Jake, we’re going to be heading back to New Hampshire tonight,” Edward began.
 “Charlie, Bella and I are going to head up to the house to get Rosalie, Emmett, Alice, and Jasper.
 Are you coming back with us?”
 Edward’s golden eyes focused on Jacob as he read his mind.
-“Good, we will meet you at the house in an hour.”
+He nodded.
+“Good, we’ll meet you at the house in an hour.”
 I assumed that was a ‘yes’ from Jacob.
 It didn’t take a mind reader to know that Jake missed Renesmee.

 When we got back to the house in Forks, the big white house the Cullens used to live in, Edward briefly went over everything that happened.
-Alice saw it all coming, of course, and she also saw that we were in no harm.
-It happened too fast, within seconds, for them to have made it to us–not that we needed their help.
+Alice saw it all coming, of course, but she also saw that we were in no danger.
+It happened too fast, within seconds, for her to have made it to us, to warn us.
+Not that we needed their help.

 “Lets just hope they weren’t triplets,” Alice joked, her voice excited and musical.
 I half laughed, knowing that in my world, anything is possible.